 However, generally, people with college and graduate degrees earn more than those without (Torpey, 2018).

 Firstly, when respected universities give out diplomas and certificates, they do not explicitly state whether it was earned online or fully on campus.
-And, online degrees, especially in data science, have little difference from traditional degrees in terms of the level of difficulty of coursework and assignments (Study.com, 2021).
+And, online programs, especially a degree in data analytics or data science, have little difference from traditional degrees in terms of the level of difficulty of coursework and assignments (Study.com, 2021).
 Generally, online degrees are being taken seriously by many employers nowadays.
 There has been a shift in preference as shown in the previous section.

 Source: North Eastern University, 2019